Colm Keegan: Celtic Thunder

-CKonTour
+Solo career

-Mid 2014, Colm teamed up with Celtic Thunder musician Laura Durrant to release a debut single of the Tony Arata song "The Dance".
+In mid 2014, Colm teamed up with Celtic Thunder cellist (and future wife) Laura Durrant to release a debut single of the Tony Arata song "The Dance".
 The song soon went to #1 on iTunes World Music Charts, #1 bestseller on Amazon and #1 on Hot New Releases on CD Baby.

-Upon returning from his first tour of Australia with Celtic Thunder, Colm and Laura decided to join forces and tour together, and from there, CKonTour was born.
+Upon returning from his first tour of Australia with Celtic Thunder, Colm and Laura decided to tour together, and from there, CKonTour was born.
 In August 2014, the duo embarked on a two-week solo tour of the United States East Coast.
-In contrast to the thousands of fans for whom the duo performed with Celtic Thunder, CKonTour provided fans with a chance to see Colm and Laura perform a completely acoustic set in smaller, more intimate venues.
-The setlist for a CKonTour show is a perfect blend of original songs, Irish classics and contemporary favourites.

 Early in 2015, Colm was voted Best New Irish Artist for 2014 in the Irish Music Awards (IMA).
-The IMA is an annual awards presentation hosted by the Irish Music Association to honour the best in Irish Music and helps to promote and support Irish music and musicians worldwide.
-2015 also saw Colm release another single, this time recording with his brothers the Irish classic "Raglan Road".
-This song, too, rose to #1 on the iTunes World music charts.
+In, 2015 Colm released another single, this time recording with his brothers the Irish classic "Raglan Road", which rose to #1 on the iTunes World music charts.

 On the back of releasing the music video for Colm's original song "Waves of Future", Colm and Laura took CKonTour on the road again, this time performing 22 dates across the United States, including headlining the Rocky Mountain Irish Festival in Colorado, and an online StageIt show which was streamed live around the world.

-CKonLine

-When off tour from Celtic Thunder, Colm doesn't forget about his other passion, teaching.
-He has helped out around Ireland teaching at several Performing Arts and Secondary schools offering advice and tuition in both music performance as well as the academic side to the subject.
+Teaching

-Making use of his previous teaching experience, Colm launched his newest project, CKonLine, in July 2015.
-An idea that was months in the making, CKonLine is an online teaching forum where people from around the world can study a range of subjects with Colm as their teacher.
+Keegan launched his newest project, CKonLine, an online teaching forum in July 2015.

-The inaugural summer term of CKonLine offered individual or group classes learning Music Theory, at beginner, intermediate and advanced levels, dependent on his students existing knowledge.
-This unique project gives people an opportunity to learn a subject from a passionate, experienced and driven teacher.

-"This unique, exciting prospect bears no limits to what can be achieved.
-We can take people with no experience in Music theory and have them reading music and, more importantly, understanding music in just a matter of weeks."

-Irish History will be introduced in the upcoming Autumn term commencing September, with more subjects to be added to the syllabus in future terms, including Irish Mythology and Irish Language.